 Are you there?

-See their work on a collision course with their worldview.
+You see their work on a collision course with their worldview.

 I'll give you three quick examples.

-And just recently in Wiley's news show, they uh they you know they're they're just been invaded by aliens, they're fighting back, and they go to this safe city, and this guy's a classic politician.
+And they go to this safe city, and this guy's a classic politician.

-He's making sure everybody's fed, and he sees you know, he's got all his votes, or he's buying his votes, but he's just a classic politician.
+He's making sure everybody's fed, and he sees, you know, he's got all his votes, or he's buying his votes, but he's just a classic politician.

 All he wants is power and more power and to consolidate power.